 The literature has contradictory results regarding the effect of BMI on either survival/mortality or IHC markers.

-The results of our study which is conducted in the Turkish population showed that while menopausal status has an impact on ER, PR, HER2, and triple-negative receptor statuses, obesity seems to have not the same impact on these markers
+Our study conducted in the Turkish population demonstrated that while menopausal status significantly influences ER, PR, HER2, and triple-negative receptor statuses, obesity does not seem to have the same impact on these markers.

 Conflict of Interest: None of the authors have any conflicts of interest or financial ties to disclose.

-This research didn't receive grants from any funding agency in the public, commercial or not-for-profit sectors.
+This study did not receive financial support from any public, commercial, or non-profit funding agencies.

 References: